 During the three-hour service, euologies were given by dignitaries and family members.
 A representative of each victim’s family then pined a red rose into the centre of a giant cream heart, before the Scala choir sang U2’s With Or Without You as the coffins were carried from the arena and were taken to a local cemetary for private burial.

-A second service will be held on Thursday in Heverlee, for the teachers and students from the second school.Filed under Belgian Royals, Dutch Royals
+A second service will be held on Thursday in Heverlee, for the teachers and students from the second school.Filed under Belgium, The Netherlands

-Tagged Albert II of Belgium, Funeral, King Willem-Alexander, Memorial, President Widmer-Schlumpf, Prime Minister Di Rupo, Prime Minister Rutte, Queen Máxima, Queen Paola, Switzerland.
+Tagged Albert II of Belgium, Funeral, King Willem-Alexander of The Netherlands, Memorial, President Widmer-Schlumpf of Switzerland, Prime Minister Di Rupo of Belgium, Prime Minister Rutte of the Netherlands, Queen Máxima of the Netherlands, Queen Paola of Belgium, Switzerland.